Magnusvals/ANCS/README.md

 **100 Mbps** adapters are **not supported**, even though the ESP32 runs at 100 Mbps internally.
 If you need a external drive to record, USB-C hubs with network also work.
 I have tested multiple and most work.

+# Factory Reset
+Base can be factory reset by pressing and holding in the extra mounted dipswitch on the side for 5 seconds.
+OLED will show progress bar while holding reset button down, and if released before 5 seconds it cansels the reset.

 # License